StarMin1/R/README.md

-dewdidk why this is here go to Readme.md
+dewdidk why this is here go to the other one (not readstrawpage